MicrosoftDocs/power-automate-docs/articles/minit/process-hub.md

 You can organize your processes and views in a way that works best for you.

 - **My processes** > **Process name:** List processes by name, with their associated views displayed as tiles below them.
 Select the caret to the left of the process name to show or hide the views.
-This view is the default when you open minit.
+This view is the default when you open the Process Mining desktop app.

 - **Shared with me** > **Process name:**

 - **Sort by:** Select an option in this dropdown menu to sort views in ascending or descending order by name, or by most recent or oldest.

-- **Refresh:** Refresh the list of processes from the process advisor.
-For example, if you create a process in process advisor, select **Refresh** to update the list in the **Processes** screen.
+- **Refresh:** Refresh the list of processes from the process mining capability.
+For example, if you create a process in the process mining capability, select **Refresh** to update the list in the **Processes** screen.

 - **Search in processes and views:** Search for a process or view by name.